XCSoar/XCSoar/XCSoarV4-README.txt

 - Fixed hard-coded screen coordinates in PolygonVisible function
 - Airspace warnings now use new message class
 - Added glide computer events for entering and leaving airspace
+- Added method to find nearest airspace boundary (interior or exterior)

 Changes from 4.22 to 4.5beta2